Sanja22B/bitcoin-educational-content/courses/soc104/en.md

 - Left-wing personalities are also present, notably because of Bitcoin's potential for financial inclusion and as a tool against censorship.

-In reality, the traditional dichotomy between right and left is inadequate, arbitrary and unsuitable for correctly situating Bitcoin, which is a public currency that everyone can appropriate, whatever their political leanings.
+In reality, the traditional dichotomy between right and left is inadequate, arbitrary, and ill-suited to properly situate Bitcoin, which is a public currency that anyone can adopt, regardless of their political leanings.

 What's more, a simple linear axis running from left to right doesn't work well, as ideologies like fascism and communism have similarities (totalitarianism) that aren't apparent on such an axis.